 The Colors of the Union: 304888344611713860501504000000 Ways to Make a Flag

-In 2002, my former employer Rem Koolhaas designed a flag for the European Union.
-His idea: a kind of bar code with the colors of the flags of the various member states arranged from east to west.
+In 2002, my former employer Rem Koolhaas designed a European flag.
+His idea: a kind of bar code with the colors of the flags of the member states of the European Union, arranged from east to west.
 One of the places where the design was used is the Museumpark in Rotterdam.

 A brilliant idea, in my opinion: it symbolizes variety and unity and it is immediately recognizable.
 The flag may only be a bit hard to draw without errors, but that’s true for many flags.
 (How are the American stars arranged?
 And did we start with a red or a white stripe?)